StopXam: Liquidation of a legal entity

 The StopHam civil society organization promoting cultural cooperation in civil society was liquidated on March 21, 2016 by a decision of the Moscow City Court at the request of the Ministry of Justice.
 During federal state control, the State Department revealed repeated gross violations of the law in terms of reporting in the organization’s activities, after which in 2015 it applied to the Moscow City Court with a statement on the liquidation of the organization and the deletion of information about it from the Register of Legal Entities.
 On October 12, 2015, the court granted the claims of the State Institution.
 The decision was not appealed.
 In this regard, in the manner prescribed by applicable law, information about the organization 03/21/2016 was excluded from the Unified State Register of Legal Entities.
 On October 12, 2015, the court granted the claims of the State Institution.

 Cancellation of liquidation by decision of the Supreme Court of the Russian Federation

 On September 2, 2016, the Supreme Court of the Russian Federation cancelled the liquidation of StopXam, having satisfied the appeal of representatives of the Law & Wise Law Firm, who insisted that they were not notified of the court session at which the Justice Ministry’s lawsuit on the liquidation was examined.
 A month later, the Ministry of Justice refused the requirement to liquidate the movement, as the defendant eliminated the violations.

 Financing

 In 2013, under the presidential grants, StopHam received 4 million rubles for its activities.
 In 2014, under the presidential grants, StopHam received 6 million rubles for its activities.

 Reception

 In 2013, Vladimir Putin said to volunteers of the organisation:

+Arrest of StopXam members

+The conflict in question occurred in June 2022, when the activists filmed illegal parking by security forces on the Yaroslavskoye Highway.
+According to the activists, the police then attacked them, resulting in injuries to three StopHam participants, with one requiring hospitalization.

+However, police officers Artem Miroshnichenko and Nikolai Maskolev were recognized as victims, claiming they were attacked by hooligan provocateurs.

+The defense argued that video and audio recordings from the conflict scene showed significant procedural violations, but these were not evaluated by the trial court.

+The activists were initially found guilty of using violence against a government official and hooliganism.